435-590-9498

 Galaxies, globular clusters, star-death nebulae, planets, double stars, and Moon

 H2G2 Eponym: Deep Thought is the super computer that calculated that the answer to Ultimate Question regarding Life, the Universe, and Everything was 42.
-Sadly the aged Deep Thought could not calculate the question itself, but helped designed an even greater supercomputer known as The Earth to do the job.
+Sadly the aged Deep Thought could not calculate the question itself, but helped design an even greater supercomputer known as The Earth to do the job.

 Analogy: Nothing shatters the boundaries of "rigidly defined areas of doubt and uncertainty" like a computerized telescope.
-Since seeing is believing for most Earthlings (including philosophers, theologians, and other professional thinkers) Deep Thought will provide you with stunning visual answers... as long as you carefully define the question.
+Since seeing is believing for most Earthlings (including philosophers, theologians, and other professional thinkers), Deep Thought will provide you with stunning visual answers... as long as you carefully define the question.

 Picture